abajwa-hw/ambari-nifi-service/README.md

 #### An Ambari Service for NiFi
-Ambari service for easily installing and managing NiFi on HDP cluster
+Ambari service for easily installing and managing NiFi on HDP cluster and viewing metrics.

 Features:

 - By default, downloads a prebuilt version of 0.3.0 (to get around the Solr issue)
 - But also gives option to build Nifi from source instead
-- Exposes nifi.properties in Ambari UI (so you can configure port etc)
+- Exposes nifi.properties, bootstrap.conf in Ambari UI (so you can configure port, memory etc)
-- Runs the service as nifi user
+- Sets up initial flow.xml.gz that sets up Ambari reporting task to send Ambari metrics
+- Includes metrics widgets from [here](https://cwiki.apache.org/confluence/display/NIFI/Ambari+Metrics)

 Author: [Ali Bajwa](https://www.linkedin.com/in/aliabajwa)